pambrose/srcref/README.md

 docs without worrying about the line numbers of the code changing.

-A public instance of _srcref_ is available at [www.srcref.com](https://www.srcref.com), but you can run your own instance as well.
+A public instance of _srcref_ is available at [www.srcref.com](https://www.srcref.com), but you can run your own server as well.

 ## Usage